 As you go along, why not create your own course competition monitor?
 You can create an excel spreadsheet of important features and information such as keyword rankings, enrollments, and course sub-categories, and then update it periodically.
 Teachinguide also provides a great tool for real-time monitoring of your competitors which you can try out for free.

 Udemy has minimum course requirements both in terms of specs and quality.
 It’s a good idea to look these over and keep them in mind before embarking on the path to becoming a Udemy instructor.
 Udemy instructors are expected to follow all of these requirements.

 Rather than regurgitate what is on the Udemy instructor support blog, we’ve provided these links to get going.

 - Course length: https://support.udemy.com/hc/en-us/articles/229604328-Calculating-Course-Length

 4. Learn about Udemy course creation

-Part 2 of our Beginner’s Guide covers many aspects of course and content planning and creation.
+Part 2 of our Beginner’s Guide covers many aspects of the course and content planning and creation.
 It’s a good place to start.
-We’ve also written several articles on various aspects of course creation such as online presentation and creating your own studio.
+We’ve also written several articles on various aspects of course creation such as online presence and creating your own studio.

 As mentioned before, learn from those Udemy instructors who have gone before you.
 There are some great courses on Udemy itself with advice on the process for creating a Udemy course.
 We recommend famous Udemy instructor Phil Ebiner’s popular course: Udemy Course Creation: Launching a Udemy Course.
 It provides a 30-day launch checklist – especially handy for those of you who are holding full-time jobs while embarking on your career as a Udemy instructor.